Coach & Teacher Profiles...

 - Member of the first university team in history to complete a two-way Channel crossing swim

 Kiyoko has set up Mini Polo section at Leander in 2009.
-She's been an active water polo player and currently play for English Roses Masters, South Derby and Nottingham Leander's newly formed Ladies' team.
-She coaches Junior and Ladies sessions.
+She's been an active water polo player and master swimmer.
+She currently play water polo for English Roses Masters at National League Div 2 and South Derby at Midlands League, and swims at masters swimming competitions.
+She coaches water polo Junior sessions at Leander and she's Assistant Coach for East Midlands regional boys team.
 Her focus is to help them develop fundamental skills and techniques and identify the strength of each player to achieve their full potential.

 Colin supports the Leander coaching team covering for Swimming and Water Polo coaches when they cannot make sessions.
 He played First Division, National League Water Polo and at at student international level.
 He coached Beckenham Ladies in the First Division, and now coaches Water Polo at Nova, where there are several Leander players.
 He also regularly swims with the Masters.

 Michael is a retired police officer having served in the Nottingham Police for 30 years.
 During his service, he was the Secretary of the Nottingham Police Swimming Section with responsibility for organising the Police Swimming Club, Organising Competitive Events and Teams.
 He represented the Nottingham Police himself in National and Regional Police Championships and at other more Local swimming events.
 He was awarded the Force Sports Club Colours for his services to swimming.
 He swam with Leander as a young teenager and is still a very keen swimmer swimming regularly at his local pool.
 He has level 1 and 2 Teaching Qualifications and is also qualified in Pool Rescue.
 He has many years of experience as a Swimming Teacher and Coach including children of all ages and takes a keen interest in their individual progression and swimming development.

 - Level 2 Swimming Teacher with 20+ years experience.